- Insurance Guide

 Most life insurance policies contain a suicide clause that states the insurance company does not have to pay the claim if the person covered dies by suicide within a given period of time—usually, one to two years from the date the policy goes into effect.
 If the death comes before that period is up, the beneficiary gets only the money the policy holder paid into the insurance policy, not the larger death benefit the policy owner intended for the policy to pay.

-4. Reason four: cause of death not covered
+4. Cause of death not covered

 Most policies state “exclusions”—causes of death not covered by the life insurance.
 Suicide is one example.
-A more common problem is that policy purchased was not intended to cover all manners of death.
-Accidental Death and Dismemberment (AD&D) is a kind of coverage that will pay a death benefit if the cause of death is a covered accident, but generally won’t pay if it’s an illness, a heart attack, or some other non-accident-related medical emergency.
-It’s important to know what kind of coverage you have and make sure it matches with the kind of coverage you want.
+A more common problem is that the policy purchased was not intended to cover all manners of death.

-Often life insurance policies will exclude coverage for lifestyle practices and hobbies that are considered high risk—skydiving, for instance.
+Often life insurance policies will exclude coverage for practices and hobbies that are considered high risk—skydiving, for instance.
 An “Act of War exclusion” applies to people who spend significant time in countries where armed conflict is taking place.
-If someone dies while doing something illegal, the insurance company can deny the claim.
+If someone dies while doing something illegal, the insurance company may deny the claim.
 And some policies won’t cover you if you buy them in the United States but are living outside the country when you die.
-Check your policy to see if any of these apply.

-And don’t forget to list your beneficiary
+Don’t forget to list your beneficiary

-Great Uncle Al told you he wanted you to get the money from his life insurance policy.
+Here's a scenario: Great Uncle Al told you he wanted you to get the money from his life insurance policy.
 But he passed away without making it official with the insurance company.
 In this case the insurance company will pay the claim, but the money will go to his estate, not to you.
 After a long and fairly involved legal process called probate, you might eventually get the money, but the whole hassle can be avoided simply by making sure beneficiary designations are up to date.

 Ask questions and review your policy